Aura K. Dunn

-Aura Kenny Dunn (born November 15, 1971) is an American Republican Party politician who has represented the 25th Legislative District in the New Jersey General Assembly from November 25, 2019 until January 14, 2020.
-She was sworn in again on February 3, 2020.
+Aura Kenny Dunn (born November 15, 1971) is an American Republican Party politician who has represented the 25th Legislative District in the New Jersey General Assembly since February 3, 2020 and previously from November 25, 2019 until January 14, 2020.

 She served in the Assembly as the Assistant Minority Whip.

 Education and early career

 Dunn earned her bachelor's degree in sociology at the State University of New York at Buffalo and was awarded a graduate degree in public administration from George Washington University.
 Dunn also holds a certificate in Mediation.

-She was a budget analyst on education policy for the U.S. Senate Appropriations Committee from 1997 to 2000, and a policy advisor for the House Veterans Affairs Committee.
+She was a budget analyst on education policy for the United States Senate Committee on Appropriations from 1997 to 2000, and a policy advisor for the U.S. House Committee on Veterans Affairs.
 Dunn later was a lobbyist for America’s Public Television Stations, Sesame Street and Mister Rogers’ Neighborhood and advocated on behalf of these clients to the U.S. Senate.
 She was the District Director for Rep. Rodney Frelinghuysen (NJ-11) from 2016 to his retirement in 2019.

 New Jersey Assembly

 Dunn ran for assembly in the 2019 Republican primary losing to Anthony M. Bucco and Brian Bergen.

 In September 2019, State Senator Anthony R. Bucco died.
 His son Assemblyman Anthony M. Bucco was appointed to the Senate seat.
-After his Senate appointment, Bucco's name was still on the ballot for his Assembly seat, and won re-election to the Assembly in the November 2019 general election.
 Dunn then won a special election convention for Bucco's Assembly seat.
 She was sworn in on November 25, 2019, serving only until the end of the legislative session on January 14, 2020.
-However, Dunn was selected in another special convention for that seat on February 1, 2020.
-She was sworn in again on February 3, 2020.
+After his Senate appointment, Bucco's name was still on the ballot for his Assembly seat, and he won re-election to the Assembly.
+Dunn was selected in another special convention for that seat on February 1, 2020, was sworn in again on February 3, 2020, and won the subsequent November 2020 special election for the seat.

 Committee assignments

-Committee assignments for the 2022—23 session are:
+Committee assignments for the 2024—2025 Legislative Session are: